Students in Full Sail’s Film Production MFA are Building Connections for Life

-In the final five months of the program, students work as a team to create a short thesis film.
-Teammates designate a writer, director, producer, and editor for their thesis, and staff the rest of the crew with peers from other cohorts.
-The next four courses follow the flow of a real-world production pipeline: Pre-Production (planning), Production (shooting), Post-Production (sound editing and color grading), and Film Assembly (editing).
+In the final five months of the program, each student works to create a short narrative or documentary thesis film.
+The thesis courses follow the flow of a real-world production pipeline: Pre-Production (planning), Production (shooting), Post-Production (editing), and Film Assembly (sound editing and color grading).

 Finally, the Business of Film course offers a look at how to brand and market the thesis film to a wider audience.
 Many students end up submitting their work to film festivals, and several films that have come out of the program have gone on to win awards.

 Anne credits those success stories to the close-knit working relationships people tend to build throughout their time in the program.

 "While each student completes their own thesis project, we highly encourage our filmmakers to work together," she says.
 "The joy of what we do comes from our ability to be creative in collaboration.
 If you do one project by yourself, it will only ever be as good as you.
 But if 100 people work on one project, that project is as good as those 100 people who participated."

 - City Guides